 This ONLY WORKS with a soft wheat flour.
 All self-rising flours are made with soft wheat.
-You can also find some “plain” soft wheat flours – White Lily is one but self-rising flour is marketed by Pillsbury, Gold Medal, King Arthur Flour (sold at Walmart too), and my favorite, Odlums, a product of Ireland sold online at Food Ireland.com.
+You can also find some “plain” soft wheat flours – White Lily is one but self-rising flours are also marketed by Pillsbury, Gold Medal, King Arthur Flour (sold at Walmart and other supermarkets), and my personal favorite, Odlums, a product of Ireland sold online at Food Ireland.com.

 This is a versatile recipe but the basic biscuits are virtually foolproof.
 And there is no need to “cut butter or fat into the dry ingredients” as is called for in almost all biscuit recipes.
 The heavy cream substitutes for the fat.

 Self-Rising flour – – 2 cups (For drop biscuits use 1 3/4 cups.

 (also about 1/4 cup of regular flour for flouring the board)

 Heavy cream – – 1 cup

 Mix just till blended – turn out dough onto floured board